Identity Theft Guide

 AAA-if you are a member, you already have basic identity theft protection services

-Existing credit monitoring services you received as part of a settlement due to a company's data breaches.
+You received existing credit monitoring services as part of a settlement due to a company's data breaches.

 In conclusion

 Ultimately, you are your best defense.
-As a busy working mom, I know you have a never-ending to-do list, and the last thing I want to do is pile on another task.
+As a busy business owner, I know you have a never-ending to-do list, and the last thing I want to do is pile on another task.
 Start slow and put a reminder in your online calendar to tackle each section weekly until you've gone through the entire blog.